 The timing of the release of this “retro” Rutgers tomato was serendipitous, as its debut in spring of 2016 coincided with Rutgers’ 250th anniversary.
 Thus the re-invented Rutgers tomato was dubbed the ‘Rutgers 250’ tomato.

 To satisfy the demand from tasty tomato lovers, the Rutgers 250 tomato was incorporated into Rutgers NJAES’ “Rediscover the Jersey Tomato” program, so that seeds, plants and tomatoes are available to consumers through various sources.
 Since the 2008 re-introduction of Ramapo tomato that was originally released by Rutgers NJAES in 1968 and was off the market for many years, the program has been bringing back seeds of classic varieties of old time tasty Jersey tomatoes that were grown between the 1930s – 70s.

-Seeds packets for ‘Rutgers 250’ and other classic Jersey tomato varieties will be available to home gardeners in 2017 on the Rutgers NJAES tomato website and a spring 2017 listing of where to buy Rutgers 250 tomato plants will be also be available.
+Seeds packets for ‘Rutgers 250’ and other classic Jersey tomato varieties are available year-round to home gardeners on the Rutgers NJAES tomato website and a listing of where to buy Rutgers 250 tomato plants is posted in the spring.